how to clean a ceiling fan

 - Place rags or old towels below where you are cleaning to catch any dust that drops off.
 Then you can easily shake the towel outside.

-- Use a step-ladder to reach the fans, or stand on the bed if underneath.
-But be careful please!!
+- Use a step-ladder to reach the fans, or stand on the bed if underneath, be careful please!!

-- If you are a shorty like me more than likely you won’t be able to see the tops of the fans, perhaps where your sunglasses to prevent dust falling in your eyes.
+- If you are a shorty like me more than likely you won’t be able to see the tops of the fans, perhaps wear your sunglasses to prevent dust falling in your eyes.

 - Best idea is to use the vacuum cleaner first, use the brush attachment to pick up all clumps of dust.